-For information about upcoming elections and what will be on the ballot, call the Election Bureau at 610-891-4120, or try the nonpartisan League of Women Voter's "Smart Ballot" web site.
+For information about upcoming elections and what will be on the ballot, call the Election Bureau at 610-891-4120 or use other sources of information online.

 The County is usually about 14 days behind in data entry of voter registration forms.
 The County asks that registrants not duplicate a form in the meantime.

 If you have changed dorms or moved, re-register: If you have moved from one dorm to another or from one address to another, you should re-register.

 - In "Address of residence," if you live in College housing, for "street address" put your Residence Hall name (without room number), unless you live in Strath Haven, in which case you must use: “801 Yale Avenue" (don’t include your room number).

 - The “County” is Delaware and the “Municipality” is Swarthmore Borough.

 - In “Mailing address” put “500 College Avenue; Swarthmore; PA; 19081” if you live in College housing.